 (b) If divorced, MUST produce DECREE ABSOLUTE – (MUST be TRANSLATED into ENGLISH).

-(c) If Widow/Widower, Death Certificate of deceased spouse.
+(c) If Widow/Widower, Death Certificate of

 The following fees are payable on completion of the notice of intended marriage and before issuing the licence: